America's Got Talent: Season 5 (2010)

 The fifth season was originally intended to be aired as part of NBC's 2009 Fall schedule, much as had been intended with the second season.
 However, the network disliked the idea and made certain the program was part of its 2010 summer schedule, with this season airing between June 1 and September 15, 2010.
-Audition were held between January to April, at venues within Chicago, Dallas, Los Angeles, New York, Orlando, Portland (Oregon), Atlanta and Philadelphia.
+Audition were held between January and April, at venues in Atlanta, Chicago, Dallas, Los Angeles, New York City, Orlando, Portland (Oregon), and Philadelphia.
 Prior to filming taking place, Hasselhoff left the show due to other commitments, and his role as judge was taken over by comedian Howie Mandel.

 Online auditions for the program were modified to allow registration via YouTube, with a guaranteed placement in the competition.
 The live rounds were extended to include two new quarter-finals, each themed to certain groups of participants: those who were chosen from their YouTube auditions and those who had been eliminated during the second round of auditions or their quarter-finals.
 The final stage of the competition included its finalists conducting performances, each with their own guest performer, a format that would become a part of the program and an optional choice for finalists in future seasons.
 The finalists were offered a place on the America's Got Talent Live Tour that year, regardless of their final result, although the winner would be made the headline act for the tour in addition to their main prize.
 This season was won by singer/musician Michael Grimm, with classical singer Jackie Evancho coming in second, and performance group Fighting Gravity placing third.

 Season 6 (2011)

 The sixth season aired between May 31 and September 14, 2011, with no major changes to the format for this year.
-Auditions were held between January to April within Los Angeles, New York, Atlanta, Houston, Minneapolis, Seattle, Denver and Chicago.
+Auditions were held between January and April within Los Angeles, New York, Atlanta, Houston, Minneapolis, Seattle, Denver and Chicago.
 Online auditions made via YouTube were conducted on May 4.
-This season was won by singer Landau Eugene Murphy, Jr., with dance group Silhouettes coming in second, and dance group Team iLuminate placing third.
+This season was won by singer Landau Eugene Murphy Jr., with dance group Silhouettes coming in second, and dance group Team iLuminate placing third.